MihaiOnSoftware/mihai-on-coding/pairing/pairing.md

 #### I don’t like talking

-It can be intimidating to think that you’ll be having a constant dialogue with someone, but there are some things that make it easier to do while pairing.
+It can be intimidating to think that you’ll be having a constant dialogue with someone.
+There are ways to make it easier to do while pairing.
 The first is the structure of pairing itself, the roles help smooth communication between individuals.
 When taking on a role there are guidelines on what to talk about and when.
 The second is trying some of the [techniques](#techniques) that are useful for pairing.
 These give you frameworks on when to switch roles, what kind of questions to ask, and even how to get over communication blockages.

 #### Language barriers

 Sometimes, the *pairers* don’t natively speak the same language.
 This is a pretty significant barrier to pairing and can cause some people to shy away from pairing.
-Whenever you feel that your pair hasn’t understood you, don’t just forge on ahead, spend the time clarifying what they’ve understood and defining things they don’t understand.
+Whenever you feel that your pair hasn’t understood you, don’t forge on ahead.
+Spend some time clarifying what they’ve understood and defining things they don’t understand.
 Not only will this improve your pairing but it can help strength language skills in both *pairers*!

 For in person *pairs*: